raulbojalil/inventaverse-trainer/README.md

 # Inventaverse trainer

-This is an easy-to-use PWA for quickly unlocking artifacts, fighters and more in ([Inventaverse](https://inventaverse.com/))!
+This is an easy-to-use PWA for quickly unlocking artifacts, fighters and more in [Inventaverse](https://inventaverse.com/)!
+You can also use this to quickly switch your equipped artifacts.

 ## Getting Started